A PLACE FOR INNOVATION

 The flagship project of CHARA is its optical interferometric array of six telescopes on Mount Wilson, Calif.
 In terms of the number and size of its individual telescopes, its ability to operate at visible and near infrared wavelengths and its longest baselines of 330 meters, the CHARA Array is arguably the most powerful instrument of its kind in the world.

-Transgenic and Gene Targeting (TGT) Core
+Transgenic and Gene Targeting Core (TGT)

 The TGT Core allows investigators at Georgia State and surrounding institutions to produce genetically engineered animal models for biomedical research.
 The core can provide support, advice and counseling in developing molecular reagents for genetic engineering, ES cell culture, breeding, genotyping and genetically engineered colony management.